Point cloud: Conversion to 3D surfaces

 While point clouds can be directly rendered and inspected, point clouds are often converted to polygon mesh or triangle mesh models, non-uniform rational B-spline (NURBS) surface models, or CAD models through a process commonly referred to as surface reconstruction.

 There are many techniques for converting a point cloud to a 3D surface.
 Some approaches, like Delaunay triangulation, alpha shapes, and ball pivoting, build a network of triangles over the existing vertices of the point cloud, while other approaches convert the point cloud into a volumetric distance field and reconstruct the implicit surface so defined through a marching cubes algorithm.

 In geographic information systems, point clouds are one of the sources used to make digital elevation model of the terrain.
 They are also used to generate 3D models of urban environments.
 Drones are often used to collect a series of RGB images which can be later processed on a computer vision algorithm platform such as on AgiSoft Photoscan, Pix4D, DroneDeploy or Hammer Missions to create RGB point clouds from where distances and volumetric estimations can be made.

 Point clouds can also be used to represent volumetric data, as is sometimes done in medical imaging.
 Using point clouds, multi-sampling and data compression can be achieved.

-MPEG Point Cloud Compression
+MPEG point cloud compression

 MPEG began standardizing point cloud compression (PCC) with a Call for Proposal (CfP) in 2017.
 Three categories of point clouds were identified: category 1 for static point clouds, category 2 for dynamic point clouds, and category 3 for Lidar sequences (dynamically acquired point clouds).
 Two technologies were finally defined: G-PCC (Geometry-based PCC, ISO/IEC 23090 part 9) for category 1 and category 3; and V-PCC (Video-based PCC, ISO/IEC 23090 part 5) for category 2.
 The first test models were developed in October 2017, one for G-PCC (TMC13) and another one for V-PCC (TMC2).
 Since then, the two test models have evolved through technical contributions and collaboration, and the first version of the PCC standard specifications was expected to be finalized in 2020 as part of the ISO/IEC 23090 series on the coded representation of immersive media content.